speech-recognition123/Speech-to-Text/README.md

 ### [notebooks](notebooks):

-- `notebooks/`: include all notebooks for deep-learning and meta-data.
+- `notebooks/` include all notebooks for deep-learning and meta-data.

 ###  [scripts](scripts):

 - `*.py`: Scripts for modularization, logging, and packaging.

-### root folder
+### root folder:

 - `requirements.txt`: a text file lsiting the projet's dependancies.
 - `README.md`: Markdown text with a brief explanation of the project and the repository structure.